andreborgesdev/Thesis-Notes/API.md

 ASP.NET Core 2 Introduced two new conecpts:

 - Metapackage - Microsoft.AspNetCore.All metapackage is referenced by default for new ASP.NET Core 2 applications and it includes all supported ASP.NET Core packages, all supported Entity Framework Core Packages and Internal and 3rd-party dependencies used by ASP.NET Core and Entity Framework Core.
 It adds reference to a list of packages.
 - Runtime Store - Is a location on disk containing these (and other) packages which gives us a Faster deployment, lower disk space use and improved startup performance.
 But it comes with a trade-off, important to know is that when using this approach and publishing the app, the required assemblies are no longer copied to your application folder, whereas on the ASP.NET Core 1 they were.
-That means that to use this approach, we will have to install the runtime and thus the runtime store on each machine we want to publish to ASP.NET
+That means that to use this approach, we will have to install the runtime and thus the runtime store on each machine we want to publish to ASP.NET.

+ There is two types of Runtime Store:

+- Self-contained - It's the default for ASP.NET Core 1.x and we do not need to install the runtime on the machine we're publishing the application into.
+- Framework dependent - It's the default for ASP.NET Core 2.0 and the correct version of the runtime must be installed on the machine we're publishing to.
+Fortunately this is optional and we can still add the packages we need instead of metapackages.